Pcharlesme/Pcharlesme/README.md

 # 👋 &nbsp;Hi there

-I'm a software developer at Night✨
-✨ I Design Build and Deploy.
+I’m @Pcharlesme, a software developer at Night, and Blockchain Dev during the day ✨ ✨ I Design, Build and Deploy.
 -👀 I’m interested in Gig, Job, Fulltime role and Freelance

 # 📫 &nbsp;Reach me on